AustinLimanek/data-structures-and-algorithms/java/datastructures/lib/src/main/java/datastructures/readme-datastructures/graphreadme.md

 - [x] returns null if the input array is empty or does not have a matching name with that of the graph
 - [x] returns the total cost of trip for one way, two-way, and many linked destination trips
 - [x] single city itinerary returns null

+### Day 4 - Depth First Search

+- [x] Input a value for the node you want to start
+- [x] Returns an ArrayList of the values from the visited nodes in the order of depth first search